 Composition and layout

 Many describe layout and composition as the building blocks of logo design.
-They refer to the placement and arrangement of the design elements in reference to one another.
+They refer to the placement and arrangement of the design elements about one another.
 In simple words, when the design elements are put together, they make up a composition.

 An excellent composition is further made up of several different visual design elements, including balance, alignment, proximity, contrast, repetition, and negative and positive space.